 If your tile is one of those, then you might have to give this project a miss.
 Other than that, if your tile is unglazed or has a porous surface, move on to the next step.

-Step 2- Cleaning Your Tiles
+Step 2- Cleaning your tiles

-Once you have confirmed that you can apply the gloss fluid, start by giving the floor a good cleaning.
 In most cases, sweeping or vacuuming any dust, dirt, or debris and then mopping the floor with a mild soap and water solution is enough.

 But if your unglazed porcelain tiles are too old, there may be heavy stains, scum, and wax build-up that need to be cleaned with a mixture of warm water and white vinegar.

-• Mix 1/4 cup of white vinegar in a bucket filled with 2 gallons of warm water.
+- Mix 1/4 cup of white vinegar in a bucket filled with 2 gallons of warm water.

-• Dip the cleaning sponge (or an abrasive pad) into the mixture and gently scrub the tiles.
+- Dip the cleaning sponge (or an abrasive pad) into the mixture and gently scrub the tiles.

-• Rinse the tiles with clean, fresh water and wipe them with a soft, clean towel.
+- Rinse the tiles with clean, fresh water and wipe them with a soft, clean towel.

 Make sure you get into and wash all the cracks and crevices to remove any dirt that might be lurking there.

-Step 3- Applying a Tile Glossing Fluid
+Step 3- Applying a tile glossing fluid

 Once the floor is clean and dried, apply a glossing fluid to your tiles.

-GlazeGuard gloss sealer is what I have personally tried for my porcelain tiles, and I think it’s one of the best products in the market.
+GlazeGuard gloss sealer is what I have personally tried for my porcelain tiles, and I think it’s one of the best products on the market.
 It’s very affordable, and you can easily find it in any nearby hardware store or online.

-There are many other different brands and types of glossing fluids; if you want to choose some other, pick the one designed for use on porcelain or ceramic tiles.
-Most products will come with instructions on how to apply them, but in general, you will want to:
+There are many different brands and types of glossing fluids, like Miracle Sealants.
+If you want to choose from them, pick the one designed for use on porcelain or ceramic tiles.

-• Pour a small amount of the glossing fluid onto the tiled floor and then spread it around with a sponge or mop, working in small sections.
+- Pour a small amount of the glossing fluid onto the tiled floor and then spread it around with a sponge or mop, working in small sections.

-• Ensure you don’t apply too much of the fluid, as it will take longer to dry and might leave streaks.
+- Ensure you don’t apply too much of the fluid, as it will take longer to dry and might leave streaks.

-• Once you have covered the entire floor, let it dry for the time specified on the product label.
+- Once you have covered the entire floor, let it dry for the time specified on the product label.

-• After it’s completely dry, apply a second coat if you feel necessary – your tiles should now be glossy, shiny, and looking like new.
+- After it’s completely dry, apply a second coat if you feel necessary – your tiles should now be glossy, shiny, and looking like new.

 If you are unhappy with the shine level, consider applying a third layer of gloss after the floor is dry enough.
-Make sure the top coat is even and uniform; if it isn’t completely uniform, it won’t look good.

 Tips and Warnings